Estuary

 Pros

-• Graphical Workflow Orchestration: Users can easily build and manage workflows through a graphical interface, simplifying the orchestration process.
+• Graphical Workflow Orchestration: Users can quickly build and manage workflows through a graphical interface, simplifying the orchestration process.

 • Reverse ETL Functionality: Rivery includes reverse ETL capabilities, allowing data to be pushed back to source systems or other applications.